Statement of Patient Rights

 - Receive quality, considerate, respectful care

-- Receive treatment without discrimination as to age, race, color, religion, sex, national origin, disability, sexual orientation, or source of payment
+- Receive treatment without discrimination as to age, race, color, religion, sex, national origin, disability, sexual orientation, gender identity, or source of payment

 - Make informed decisions regarding your health care.
 This includes the right to be informed of your health status and prognosis, to be able to request or refuse treatment and to be fully informed of and to consent or refuse to participate in unusual, experimental or research projects without compromising access to your care.